 The Merit Awards will be bestowed during the TIC Council Annual Summit dinner on Tuesday 14 May in Brussels, Belgium.

 Time for Submission of Nominations

-Nominations may be submitted via the application form, located on the TIC Council website, until Friday 21 April.
+Nominations may be submitted via the application form until Friday 15 March.

 The Merit Criteria for Advocacy refers to significant contributions in advancing TIC Council’s mission to advocate for balanced regulatory frameworks and effective policy solutions that protect the public, support innovation and facilitate trade.

 A nominee’s merit on the basis of Advocacy will be primarily based on the nominee’s contribution to the planning and deployment of advocacy activities and how the candidate’s service has enabled the achievement of TIC Council’s policy objectives globally and / or regionally.
 Activities include but are not limited to:

 - Identification of policy issues, risks and opportunities

 - Expert inputs to support the development of policy positions, public comments, white papers, etc.

 - Representation of TIC Council in expert groups, events etc.

 - Defining and hitting SMART advocacy targets and metrics